 Infinity Flow uses machine learning to greatly increase the number of proteins scientists can hunt for on the surface of cells.
 Those proteins help scientists classify individual cells and identify what they’re doing.

-“It’s very hard to measure proteins at the single-cell level,” said Dr. Etienne Becht, the paper’s lead author and a postdoctoral fellow in Dr. Raphael Gottardo’s lab.
+“It’s very hard to measure proteins at the single-cell level,” said Dr. Etienne Becht, the paper’s lead author and a researcher on the teams of Drs.
+Raphael Gottardo and Evan Newell.
 “But if you want to study immune cells, you want to measure proteins.
 And the more the better, because they allow you to define cell types and functions.”